wmeints/website/posts/2023-04-04/quarkus-java-revisited.md

 ---
-title: 'Quarkus: Java revisited!'
+title: "Quarkus: Java revisited!"
 category: Java
-datePublished: '2023-04-04'
+datePublished: "2023-04-04"
-dateCreated: '2023-04-04'
+dateCreated: "2023-04-04"
 ---

 Okay, I’m going to be honest here.
 I’m not a huge fan of Java.
 The language feels a bit behind what Kotlin and C# are offering these days.
 Although I have to admit that it has gotten some pretty nice improvements.
 I’m also a bit tired of Java because most frameworks are bloated and slow.

 After years of trying to get away from Java I figured I should give it another try.
 After reading what Quarkus has to offer I was happy to give Java another try.
 It turns out, Java is still pretty cool despite what I just wrote.

 In this quickstart guide to Quarkus, I'll take you through the steps of creating a new Quarkus project, exploring its extensions and building business logic with Domain Driven Design (DDD) principles.
 I’ll show you how to build a basic aggregate, add command handlers and integrate various components to create a DDD-oriented microservice in Quarkus.

 Whether you're a seasoned Java developer or just getting started, this guide will provide a straightforward introduction to Quarkus and its capabilities.
 So why wait?
 Let's dive in and see what Quarkus can do for you!

 ## What is Quarkus?

 When it comes to building microservices, Java isn’t exactly my favorite.
 Many frameworks out there have a long startup time and are huge in terms of memory consumption.
 It’s a pity really, because Java can be quite productive with the right tools.

 Quarkus is a framework that’s different from your typical Java framework:

-* First, It allows you to compile your microservice as a native executable so your service is lightning fast.
+- First, It allows you to compile your microservice as a native executable so your service is lightning fast.
-* Next, it has a compile-time dependency injection mechanism that’s fast and consumes less memory.
+- Next, it has a compile-time dependency injection mechanism that’s fast and consumes less memory.
-* Finally, it features a very large collection of extensions for all the typical things you expect a microservice framework to provide.
+- Finally, it features a very large collection of extensions for all the typical things you expect a microservice framework to provide.

 The framework is based on popular Jakarta EE standards.
 Jakarta is a combination of standards for various things like RESTful services, persistence, monitoring, reactive messaging, and more.
 It’s a solid standard which means that you can expect a solid performance from Quarkus.

 As with all things though, the proof of the pudding is in eating it.
 So let’s build a microservice with Quarkus and explore what it has to offer.

 ## Creating a new Quarkus project

 Quarkus has a nice command line interface that makes quick work of creating a microservice application.
 You can use the following command to create a new microservice:

 ```